bravesheep/crudify-bundle/src/Bs/CrudifyBundle/Resources/doc/modify_index_query.md

 In order to let your QueryModifier be applied, you need to update your mapping: The `mapping.index.query_modifier` key of a mapping allows you to specify either a service, so you can use Dependency Injection on your query modifier, or use it directly by providing the class name directly.
 In the latter case the BsCrudifyBundle will construct the query modifier for you as long as it is constructable without requiring any arguments.
+Also take a look at the [default config][doc_config].

 ## Modify the query for the edit, update and delete pages
 The query modifier only modifies the query for the `indexAction`, not for the actions where a single object is